Jill Biden Says 'It's Time To Move On' From Anita Hill Controversy

 Martin: How does it manifest?

 Biden: Well, it's strange, but I think I can see it in the eyes of people when they approach me, and a lot of mothers who have lost their children do approach me.
-And I can see it, I can feel it even before they reach me, and it's like I wrote in the book. like a secret handshake.
+And I can see it, I can feel it even before they reach me, and it's like I wrote in the book.
+Like a secret handshake.
 It's a secret society that nobody wants to be a part of, but we offer one another comfort because we know the pain that we still feel.

 On maintaining her career